cassowarii/alma/README.md

     - (however, note that the new one doesn't actually check types at all right now. but it will do them at compile time, so I think it's fair.)
-  * to be fair, the new version in this experiment was compiled with -O3 and the old version was compiled with -g, but also to be fair, the old one mysteriously segfaults (?!?!) if compiled with -O3, so, not sure what's up with that
+  * to be fair, the new version in this experiment was compiled with -O3 and the old version was compiled with no optimization, but also to be fair, the old one mysteriously segfaults (?!?!) if compiled with -O3, so, not sure what's up with that

   [cat]: https://www.codeproject.com/articles/16247/cat-a-statically-typed-programming-language-interp